pbl0/rr-scripts/scripts/auto-perk/README.md

 - Click [here][raw] to install.
 - If you have trouble with that script install [legacy version][rawlegacy] instead.
 Remove/disable the other version!
 - Check out my [RR script collection][scripts].

+> Many people reported a bug that caused infinite page refreshing.
+Many thanks to Itusil for finding the exact error that caused this behaviour and also for submiting a bug fix.

+> If you have trouble using the new version you can still install the [legacy version][rawlegacy].

 [guide]: https://rr-tools.eu/guide
 [scripts]: https://rr-tools.eu/mods